aroemers/crustimoney/README.md

 ### Hard cuts

-A hard cut tells the parser that it should never backtrack beyond the position where it encountered a hard cut.
+A hard cut tells the parser that it should never backtrack beyond the position where it is encountered.
 This has two major benefits.
 The first is better and more localized error messages.
 The following example shows this, and also how to add a hard cut in the `chain` combinator.